 - Service pack level: Especially with Windows Server 2003, this is important.
 To install the integration services service pack 2 is needed.
-If you forget this, you have to no mouse service after the conversion on Hyper-V. Only after installing the Integration services, the mouse works remote.
+If you forget this, you have no mouse service after the conversion on Hyper-V. Only after installing the integration services, the mouse works remote.

 - DNS 1:

 Storage layout documentation

 - How big are the partitions?

 - Which drives are available?

 - Is there enough space on the origin server?
 If not you should consider to fix it with the conversion.

 - How should the new disk layout look like?